Alderwood Mall: History

-On October 4, 1979, after over ten years of delays by developer Edward J. DeBartolo Sr. on land originally owned by Allied Stores, Alderwood Mall finally opened.
-Its anchors included The Bon Marché (later known as Macy's), Lamonts, Nordstrom, JCPenney and Sears.
+Alderwood Mall was opened on October 4, 1979, with an estimated 30,000 people visiting on the first day.
+It was financed by developer Edward J. DeBartolo Sr. on land originally owned by Allied Stores; the mall's development took a decade from its initial announcement.
+Its original anchors included The Bon Marché, Lamonts, Nordstrom, JCPenney and Sears.
 The mall was later sold to the New York State Common Retirement Fund, which retained DeBartolo's management company to operate the center.
 It remained essentially unchanged except for the addition of a court and cosmetics renovation in 1995-1996 which cost $12 million.
 After briefly being managed by Simon Property Group following its acquisition of the DeBartolo mall interests in 1996, General Growth Properties assumed management of the property in 1997.
 General Growth became co-owner of the mall following the formation of a joint venture with the New York pension fund in 1999.

 Facing a major vacancy with the 2000 closure of Lamonts, the mall was renovated and expanded in 2002.
 The former Lamonts store was purchased and razed for the construction of a new Nordstrom that opened in 2003.
-The former Nordstrom was leveled in its turn for the construction of The Village, an attached, open-air lifestyle area on the mall's northern side comprising new shops, restaurants and a Borders Group store.
+The former Nordstrom was razed in its turn for the construction of The Village, an attached, open-air lifestyle area on the mall's northern side comprising new shops, restaurants and a Borders.
+The addition was designed by Callison Architecture and was intended as the first phase in an "urbanized" mall.
 A second expansion was simultaneously constructed on the mall's southwest side; named The Terraces, it incorporated an expanded food court and restaurants as well as a 16-screen Loews Cineplex Entertainment multiplex.
 The theater, which opened on March 25, 2005, replaced an older Grand Cinemas theater that Loews operated just outside the mall boundaries.
 The expansion included two new parking garages, and the theater was constructed over subterranean parking.
 The 'mall' was dropped from the name at this time and became simply Alderwood, describing itself as a "lifestyle center".
+Borders closed in 2011 following the company's bankruptcy.

 The Bon Marché was briefly renamed Bon-Macy's in 2003, before assuming the Macy's name in 2005.
 Despite Loews' subsequent merger with AMC Theatres in 2006, the theater retained the Loews name until 2018, when it assumed the AMC moniker.

 In November 2005, Daiso, a Japanese dollar-store, opened its first U.S. store in Alderwood next to Sears.
 Following the success in its original location, Daiso moved to a larger suite adjacent to JCPenney in 2015 before relocating to a strip mall just outside the mall boundaries in 2017.
+In May 2018, Macy's announced an off price store called Macy's Backstage within its store.